13.6.1. STL Examples: map, list, pair, and iterator

 5. Modify the client program, deleting the crossed out statement (d).

 6. Continue modifying the client, adding the highlighted code (e).
-The client uses a while-loop and the two iterators to loop through the keys.
+The client uses a while loop and two iterators to loop through the keys.
 It searches the tree for each key, printing the word and its count.
 Compare with a similar for-loop version (f).

 KVTreeWordCount